What to look at on college tours!

 If a schedule is visible, notice:

-How much time is taken by technique classes
+How much time is taken by technique classes?

-How much is reserved for faculty rehearsals
+How much is reserved for faculty rehearsals?

-How much time is left for student rehearsal
+How much time is left for student rehearsal?

 Student rehearsal time is often the lowest priority.
 Ask where else students rehearse or whether it’s a constant challenge to find rehearsal time/spaces.
+For instance, if dancers sometimes rehearse in a group fitness studio in the student center that may sound great.
+Whereas if dancers say they often have to rehearse on the concrete floor of a dorm basement, that might not sound so great.

 Floor Quality Matters More Than Pretty Studios